Vindexus/mcgrules/onemoresong.md

 ##### Option 2

-1) Swap that dancer with any dancer 2 spaces away, non-diagonally.
+1) Swap any dancer with a dancer 2 spaces away, non-diagonally.
 The dancer in between will not move.

 ---